-Whenever we launch a new product on Amazon, we first perform extensive keyword research to find out for which keywords we can expect the most sales.
+Whenever we launch a new product on Amazon, we first perform extensive keyword research to find out which keywords generate the most sales.

 Fortunately, there's one simple solution to this problem.

-Before you get started with Cerebro, make sure that you research your Top 10 competitors.
+Before you start using Cerebro, make sure that you research your Top 10 competitors.

-Go through the search results and pick about ten keywords that match your product well.
-When you found these keywords, head over to Amazon and put them into the search bar.
+Go through the results and pick about ten keywords that describe your product well.
+Then, head over to Amazon and put these keywords into the search bar.

 Do this with each keyword and note down the ASINs of the top 10 products of each keyword.

-When you did this with 10 keywords, you should have a list of 100 ASINs.
+When you're done with all 10 keywords, you should have 100 ASINs on your list.

 When you're finished, head over to the next step.